RonPeled1996/JEWELS/README.md

 # WLensingtool
-A Weak-Lensing mass mapping pipeline of galaxy cluster images.
+A weak-lensing mass mapping pipeline designed for analyzing galaxy cluster images.
 This pipeline detects and quantifies the deformation effect a galaxy cluster imposes on background light sources, enabling the inference of the cluster’s projected mass distribution.
 It was written by using the modules: Numpy, Scipy, emcee, astropy and photutils.

 ## Documentation: